zhenduan/LaraApp/readme.txt

 php artisan route:list to see all routes

 19.
-Use v-form to handel form validation https://github.com/cretueusebiu/vform
+Use v-form to handel form validation and can send request; Create and register API https://github.com/cretueusebiu/vform

 - run npm i axios vform